hoodoer/postBasedXSS/README.md

 # postBasedXSS
-Demo of various ways to exploit post based reflected XSS
+Demo of some ways to practically exploit post based reflected XSS

 Requirements:
 flask
-flask-cors